Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Patellofemoral Joint

 Your patellofemoral joint is where your kneecap and thigh bone meet at the front of your knee.
-The femur has a groove where the patella sits, and both have smooth, cartilage-covered surfaces.
+The femur has a groove where the patella sits; both have smooth, cartilage-covered surfaces.

 The patella is a small, triangular bone attached to the thigh muscle via a tough tendon.
 This tendon continues below the patella, forming the patellar ligament, which connects to a groove on the shin bone.